Greece › Santorini › Hotels › Andronis Arcadia Review

-Andronis Arcadia – Refined, family-friendly hotel with an infinity pool, a revitalizing spa, and two top notch restaurants.
+Andronis Arcadia – Refined, family-friendly hotel with an infinity pool, lagoon pool, spa, and two top-notch restaurants.

-Contemporary, Cycladic accommodations all feature a private terrace with a heated pool and unobstructed sunset sea views (not over the caldera) and range in size from the spacious 42 square meters Sunset Suite to the enormous 6-bedroom, 600 square meter Eden Villa.
-Opson, the hotel’s signature restaurant, offers an ambitious menu of ancient Greek fare curated by a culinary archaeologist and reimagined for the modern palate by a talented chef.
-Pacman serves refreshing sushi and casual Greek taverna fare, while the all-day pool bar highlights craft cocktails and local wines.
+Contemporary, Cycladic accommodations all feature a private terrace with a heated pool and unobstructed sunset sea views (not over the caldera).
+Suites and villas range in size from a spacious 42 square meters to the enormous 6-bedroom, 600 square meter Eden Villa.
+Their signature restaurant, Pacman, serves Mediterannean fine dining paired with sushi, while the Sunset Restaurant Bar by the infinity pool highlights craft cocktails, local wines, and casual meals.
+The new Grande Pool has small “islands” for seating and converts into a lively bar space at night.
 Set within a short walk of Oia’s best-loved attractions and near the bus station with routes to Fira, while being removed enough for rest and relaxation.

 Andronis Arcadia – Location